MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 ### Media list

 The media list is a property set at the root of the JSON structure like the Roles and Playback Settings.
-It is a simple array that can contain one of the following media configuration structures.
+It's a simple array that can contain one of the following media configuration structures.
 (See property descriptions above for details on what each does.)

 **Image example**